luisdasilva-contact/Google-Apps-Productivity-Scripts/README.md

 ### Time In Meetings
 Time_in_Meetings.gs is used in Google Sheets to display information on the Google Calendar events of users in your organization. <sup>1</sup>

+### NOTE:
+Syntax for Calendar API has recently been updated.
+Code included in this program may not function correctly until the next update.

 ##### Instructions: